inria-UFF/VRPSolverEasy/README.md

 ```
 ## Documentation

-If you want to see the local documentation, you can go on folder `doc/build/html` and run file `index.html`.
+If you want to know more about the documentation, you can go on https://vrpsolvereasy.readthedocs.io/en/latest/.